 In scrutinising, challenging and questioning the elements contributing to WPD's Business Plan for 2023 - 2028, as it developed, the Customer Engagement Group (CEG) has been given access to relevant WPD personnel.
 The effective and robust working relationship we have developed with WPD has supported the CEG to deliver our objectives.
-As CEG Chair, I have been invited to participate in specific Board meeting discussions about the Business Plan.
+As CEG chair, I have been invited to participate in specific company Board meeting discussions about the Business Plan.
 Through these, and other engagements, we have found the WPD management team to be open, receptive and responsive to the challenges made by us.

-Anthony Cardew Non-Executive Independent Director Duncan McCombie Chair of the Customer Engagement Group
+Duncan McCombie Chair of the Customer Engagement Group